Ninja is leaving Twitch for Microsoft’s Mixer – TechCrunch

 Tyler “Ninja” Blevins, the biggest streamer ever, has today announced his intention to leave the Twitch platform in favor of Microsoft’s Mixer.

-Twitch is far and away the biggest video game streaming platform on the internet, claiming 72 percent of all hours watched according to StreamElements.
-Mixer, by comparison, owns 3 percent, which is approximately 112 million viewership hours this most recent quarter.
+Twitch is far and away the biggest video game streaming platform on the internet, claiming 72% of all hours watched, according to StreamElements.
+Mixer, by comparison, owns 3%, which is approximately 112 million viewership hours this most recent quarter.

 Mixer is owned by Microsoft following an acquisition in 2016, back when Mixer was called Beam.
 Interestingly enough, Beam won the Disrupt NY Battlefield competition in 2016.